Aliases for CYP24A1 Gene

 GeneCards Summary for CYP24A1 Gene

 CYP24A1 (Cytochrome P450 Family 24 Subfamily A Member 1) is a Protein Coding gene.
-Diseases associated with CYP24A1 include hypercalcemia, infantile and hypercalcemia.
-Among its related pathways are Metabolism and cytochrome P450.
+Diseases associated with CYP24A1 include Hypercalcemia, Infantile and Hypercalcemia.
+Among its related pathways are Vitamin D synthesis and Phase II conjugation.
 GO annotations related to this gene include oxidoreductase activity and heme binding.
 An important paralog of this gene is CYP11B1.

 UniProtKB/Swiss-Prot for CYP24A1 Gene